saper0/gttp-data/README.md

 ## Notes

 **26.5.2021**: More detailed documentation of the individual data files will be uploaded shorty.
-If you have any questions for now, please contact Lukas Gosch *gosch . lukas (at) gmail . com*
+If you have any questions, please contact Lukas Gosch *gosch . lukas (at) gmail . com*

 ## Citation
 If you use any of this data in your research arcticle, please consider citing our paper.
 It will soon appear at [IPIC2021](https://www.pi.events/) and will be made available in the conferences proceedings.